Blazemeter/taurus/site/dat/docs/Reporting.md

 - `data-source` (which data source to use: `sample-labels` or `pass-fail`)

 If `sample-labels` used as source data, report will contain urls with test errors.
-If `pass-fail` used as source data, report will contain Pass/Fail criterias information.
+If `pass-fail` used as source data, report will contain [Pass/Fail](Services.md#Pass-Fail-Criteria) criteria information.

 Sample configuration: